--Any salon lasting 6 rounds in length or longer must provide at least one 30- minute food break.

--A TO should plan for at least a lunch break for any Official Convention, Badge, or Destination Event salons.
+- Any event lasting 6 rounds in length or longer must provide at least one 30- minute food break. - A TO should plan for at least a lunch break for any Official Event.
 The option to provide a second break should be considered assuming time allows.

-The TO is the final authority on time limits for a salon.
-However, any deviation must be announced prior to and during salon registration.

-- -A TO may request a specific variance from PBE, but any request must come at least 30 days prior to the salon and will be given full consideration before such a request is granted or denied. -Assuming approval, any such variance must be posted with the other relevant salon details, so - players know what to expect. - -In timed rounds, players must wait for the officially tracked time to begin before starting their match.
+The TO is the final authority on time limits for a tournament.
+However, any deviation must be announced prior to and during tournament registration. - A TO may request a specific variance from PBE, but any request must come at least 30 days prior to the event and will be given full consideration before such a request is granted or denied. - Assuming approval, any such variance must be posted with the other relevant event details so players know what to expect. - In timed rounds, players must wait for the officially tracked time to begin before starting their match.

-5.D Salon Schedule
+5.E Event Schedule

-Sanctioned salons fall into two categories: Single-day and Multi-day.
-The schedule of every salon should be established to allow the salon to be fully completed within the time frame.
-Salons not fully completed may have results invalidated.
-It is recommended that salons with extremely high expected turnout should schedule extra time or additional days.
-Single-day salons should start no later than 12pm for Official Convention, Badge, and Destination Event salons.
+Sanctioned events fall into two categories: Single-day and Multi-day events.
+The schedule of every event should be established to allow the event to be fully completed within the time frame.
+Events not fully completed may have results invalidated.
+It is recommended that events with extremely high expected turnout should schedule extra time or additional days.

+Single-day events should start no later than 11:00am for Official Events.
 However, it is recommended and encouraged to begin earlier depending on expected turnout; a 10:00am start time is a good target.
-Multi-day salons should start no later than 12:00pm (noon).
-A salon should start enrolling players 30 minutes to 1 hour prior to start time.
-This should be announced with the salon when the salon is listed.
+Multi-day events should start no later than 12:00pm (noon).

+An event should start enrolling players 30 minutes to 1 hour prior to start time.
+This should be announced with the event when the event is listed.
 The TO should allow time to seat the first round and make announcements prior to the listed start time.

-Any salon lasting longer than 6 rounds must include a lunch break lasting at least 30 minutes.
+Any event lasting longer than 6 rounds must include a lunch break lasting at least 30 minutes.
 It is recommended that this should fall around 1:00pm - 2:00pm between rounds of Swiss.
-It is also recommended that for full day salons that a dinner break should be taken into consideration.
+It is also recommended that for full day events that a dinner break should be taken into consideration.
 A dinner break is not required.
 All break-related decisions are the responsibility of the TO.